martijnsark/natuur-quest/README.md

    php artisan migrate:fresh --seed
    ```

-6. **Ensure that the database uses sqlite**:
+7. **Ensure that the database uses sqlite**:

     Open Phpstorm, select the database icon (looks like a stack of coins), in the sidebar click on "data sources" looks the same as the database icon, click on  "go to driver" looks like a cog wheel, and check if you're driver uses the      "org.sqlite.JDBC" as the class.

+    If you do not have this scroll down till the option of "SQLite", click then on "apply and "ok"

-7. **Start the localhost Server**:
+8. **Start the localhost Server**:

-    Open the website in htpps by opening laravel herd and opening the sites tab:
+    Open the website in htpps by opening laravel herd and opening the sites tab and selecting "natuur-quest", followed by this command in the Phpstorm terminal:
    ```bash
    npm run dev
    ```